 California Fish Species of Special Concern, 3rd Edition (2015), a collaborative project of CDFW and the University of California, Davis, is now available online (see below).
 The publication includes sixty-two species accounts, a methods section, and scientific references.

 "The update to CDFW’s California Fish Species of Special Concern is an important step in our continued commitment to conserving the State’s diverse and unique assemblage of native fish.
 Working again with Dr. Peter Moyle and the University of California at Davis, we are able to provide scientists and the public with the most recent information on California’s sensitive native freshwater and anadromous fishes.
-The revision will enable CDFW to sustain the State’s aquatic biodiversity, focus activities and resources on fish species of greatest conservation need, and implement the California Wildlife Action Plan." —Stafford Lehr, Chief of Fisheries, CDFW.
+The revision will enable CDFW to sustain the State’s aquatic biodiversity, focus activities and resources on fish species of greatest conservation need, and implement the California Wildlife Action Plan." —Stafford Lehr, Former Chief of Fisheries, CDFW.

 Trout, salmon, sturgeon, dace, pupfish, roaches, suckers, and many other native fishes are represented in the revised Fish Species of Special Concern publication, demonstrating that conservation of native fishes spans the length and breadth of the State, from its nearshore estuaries to the high mountain lakes and ponds.
 Habitats where fish species of special concern occur include: estuaries and lagoons, rivers and creeks, ponds, desert pools and marsh wetlands - all experiencing habitat loss, expansion of human communities, and a more variable climate.
 Paralleling continental and worldwide trends, the effects of habitat loss and degradation, urbanization and climate change, in combination with small fish population sizes, range restrictions and competition with alien species, pose the greatest threats to California's at-risk fishes.